-This AOP describes the qualitative linkages between interactions of substances (e.g. physical, chemical or, receptor-mediated) with the membrane components (e.g. receptors, lipids) of lung cells leading to fibrosis.
+This AOP describes the qualitative linkages between interactions of substances (e.g. physical, chemical or, receptor-mediated) with the membrane components (e.g. receptors, lipids) of pulmonary (lung) cells leading to pulmonary fibrosis.
+The terms 'lung' and 'pulmonary' mean the same and are used throughout the AOP description in an interchangeable manner.
 This AOP represents a pro-fibrotic mechanism that involves a strong inflammatory component.
 It demonstrates the applicability of the AOP framework for nanotoxicology and describes a mechanism that is common to both chemical and nanomaterial-induced lung fibrosis.
 Lung fibrosis is a dysregulated or exaggerated tissue repair process.
 It denotes the presence of scar tissue in the localised alveolar capillary region of the lung where gas exchange occurs; it can be localised or more diffuse involving, bronchi and pleura.
 It involves the presence of sustained or repeated exposure to a stressor and intricate dynamics between several inflammatory and immune response cells, and the microenvironment of the alveolar-capillary region consisting of both immune and non-immune cells, and the lung interstitium.
-The interaction between the substance and components of the cellular membrane leading to release of danger signals/alarmins marks the first event, which is a molecular initiating event (MIE: [Event 1495](#)) in the process of tissue repair.
-As a consequence, a myriad of pro-inflammatory mediators are secreted ([Key Event \(KE\) 1: Event 1496](#)) that signal the recruitment of pro-inflammatory cells into the lungs ([KE2: Event 1497](#)).
+The interaction between the substance and components of the cellular membrane leading to release of danger signals/alarmins marks the first event, which is a molecular initiating event (MIE; Event 1495) in the process of tissue repair.
+As a consequence, a myriad of pro-inflammatory mediators are secreted (Key Event (KE) 1; Event 1496) that signal the recruitment of pro-inflammatory cells into the lungs (KE2; Event 1497).
 The MIE, KE1 and KE2 represent the same functional changes that are collectively known as inflammation.
-In the presence of continuous stimulus or persistent stressor, non-resolving inflammation and ensuing tissue injury, leads to the alveolar capillary membrane integrity loss ([KE3: Event 1498](#)) and activation of adaptive immune response, T Helper type 2 cell signalling ([KE4: Event 1499](#)), during which anti-inflammatory and pro-repair/fibrotic molecules are secreted.
-The repair and healing process stimulates fibroblast proliferation and myofibroblast differentiation ([KE5: Event 1500](#)), leading to synthesis and accumulation of extracellular matrix or collagen ([KE6: Event 68](#)).
-Excessive collagen deposition culminates in alveolar septa thickening, decrease in total lung volume, and lung fibrosis (Adverse Outcome ([AO: Event 1458](#))).
+In the presence of continuous stimulus or persistent stressor, non-resolving inflammation and ensuing tissue injury, leads to the alveolar capillary membrane integrity loss (KE3; Event 1498) and activation of adaptive immune response, T Helper type 2 cell signalling (KE4; Event 1499), during which anti-inflammatory and pro-repair/fibrotic molecules are secreted.
+The repair and healing process stimulates fibroblast proliferation and myofibroblast differentiation (KE5; Event 1500), leading to synthesis and accumulation of extracellular matrix or collagen (KE6; Event 68).
+Excessive collagen deposition culminates in alveolar septa thickening, decrease in total lung volume, and pulmonary fibrosis (Adverse Outcome (AO); Event 1458).
+At the individual level, pulmonary fibrosis will lead to death, which is the ultimate AO (Mortality, increased); however, it is not discussed in the AOP description.
+Thus, for this AOP, pulmonary fibrosis is the final AO (Event 1458).

 Lung fibrosis is frequently observed in miners and welders exposed to metal dusts, making this AOP relevant to occupational exposures.
 Other stressors include pharmacological products, fibres, chemicals, microorganisms or over expression of specific inflammatory mediators.
 Novel technology-enabled stressors, such as nanomaterials possess properties that promote fibrosis via this mechanism.
 Lung fibrosis occurs in humans and the key biological events involved are the same as the ones observed in experimental animals.
-Thus, this AOP is applicable to a broad group of substances of diverse properties and provides a detailed mechanistic account of the process of lung fibrosis across species.
+Thus, this AOP is applicable to a broad group of stressors of diverse properties and provides a detailed mechanistic account of the process of lung fibrosis across species.

-Acknowledgements: The lead author would like to acknowledge the able assistance of Andrey Boyadzhiev of Health Canada, Ottawa, Ontario, Canada, in putting together the response document and preparing some responses to external reviewers' comments and questions.
+Acknowledgements: The lead author would like to acknowledge the able assistance of Andrey Boyadzhiev of Health Canada, Ottawa, Ontario, Canada, in formatting the response document and preparing some responses to external reviewers' comments and questions.